“One World, Together at Home”: schedules, artists and everything there is to know about the online festival that will be broadcast around the world today

 “One World: Together at Home” It is a historical festival that the World Health Organization (WHO) and Global Citizen prepare with singers and actors like Lady Gaga, to raise money that will go to medical personnel who fight against the new coronavirus.

+The initiative will remember the historic “Live Aid” of 1985, which brought together Queen, David Bowie, Bob Dylan, U2 and Madonna, among others, to fight millions of hunger in Africa.
+It was a date that marked a before and after, from which the mythical song emerges “We Are The World” and in which Freddie Mercury and his band gave what for many is the best performance in rock history.

-The organizations announced that the concert will be broadcast today April 18 special two hours amidst the coronavirus pandemic that will spread simultaneously around the world and will be presented by the hosts: Jimmy Kimmel, Jimmy Fallon and Stephen Colbert.
+The organizations announced that the special concert will be broadcast today, April 18.
+It will be a two-part event.
+First, at 18 GMT, a six-hour marathon of live music will start from the hand of a hundred artists who will perform on most social platforms such as Facebook, Twitter or YouTube.
+The event will culminate in a grand two-hour concert with international stars to air on Saturday night on US television. from 00:00 GMT.
+It will be broadcast simultaneously worldwide and will be presented by the hosts: Jimmy Kimmel, Jimmy Fallon and Stephen Colbert.

 The event is not only important for its purpose in itself, support health workers, but also for bringing a show at no cost to millions of people which are now in quarantine, due to the crisis caused by Covid 19.